mjdominus/util/README.md

 `f` is the most useful of the bunch.  `f 6` is the same as `awk '{print $6}'`, except with 80% less typing.  `f -1` works.
+The special syntax `f 3..` or `f -3..` tells `f` to print all the fields form the specified one nutil the end.

 `files` lists the files in the current Git repository that match a pattern.
 Pattern semntics are fine-tuned to my preferences.
 For